-Employee relations.
-If you’re anything like me, just those two words conjure images of a 5-hour PowerPoint onboarding session set in a small, windowless room; a thick, 3-ring binder of benefits information that goes largely unexplained; an annual survey that no one has the time or inclination to complete; and an eventual offboarding meeting that can’t help but to be awkward for any number of reasons.
+How do employees define employee relations?
+If you’re anything like me, just those two words conjure images of a 5-hour PowerPoint onboarding session set in a small dark room; a thick 3-ring binder of benefits information destined for the bottom of a drawer; an annual survey that no one has the time or inclination to complete; and an eventual offboarding meeting that can’t help but to be awkward for any number of reasons.

 And that’s pretty much it.
 Just as "no news is good news," no employee relations were seemingly once thought to be good employee relations.
 If you found yourself thinking about employee relations any more than once or twice a year, chances are that something had gone very wrong.